enclar/an-autumn-harvest/README.md

 ### Logic to determine where the bubble should land

+### Shooting the bubbles
+The motion of shooting the bubble is achieved by using an animation that will move the bubble to the determined landing position

 ### Logic for bubbles to pop
 There are two possible scenarios for a bubble to pop:
 1. It is within a color cluster of 3 or more of the same color
 2. It is left 'floating' (no attachment to the top of the grid) after a cluster has popped

+Once it has been determined which bubbles should pop and be removed, a function is run to remove the class attribute from those bubbles (divs) in order to remove its appearance from the grid

 #### Color Cluster of 3 or more
 This logic uses a recursive function to check the bubbles around the one that was just shot in order to identify if a color cluster has been formed